-The next twelve minutes was an awe-inspiring display of fireworks that were synchronized with an eclectic compilation of Disney melodies that I grew up with.
+The next twelve minutes was an awe-inspiring display of fireworks that were synchronized with an eclectic compilation of Disney melodies.
 A tear rolled down my cheek, as I watched, and I felt like I was flooded with grace.
 I couldn’t tell if it was the waves of nostalgia or an overwhelming sense of inspiration that triggered these tender sentiments within me.

 What I did know was that I felt comforted because I was reminded that magic could be found everywhere if I was open to seeking it.
-Like many other people, I was steeped in my worries and concerns about the future.
-But being in places like Disney World can evoke the childlike hope we once had.
-It’s a visceral experience that gives you something exquisitely precious: hope.
+Like many other people, I was plagued by my worries about the future.
+But being in places like Disney World reawakened the childlike hope that I once had.

 That’s probably why many individuals flock to mystical places like Disney parks, nature reserves, religious and sacred sites that offer such transcendent experiences.
 Art, scriptures and natural wonders offer an easy passageway into the unknowns and the mysteries of life.

-Whether you’re a farmer, hoping for good rainfall during monsoon, a student, waiting for college application results, a mother who wants the best for her children, a singer, waiting for his next big break, or someone dealing with a personal tragedy such as a job loss, divorce or losing a loved one, we all need hope as we traverse through the tricky mazes of our existence.
+Whether you’re a farmer, hoping for good rainfall during monsoon, a student, waiting for college application results, a mother who wants the best for her children, a singer, waiting for his next big break, or someone dealing with a personal tragedy such as a job loss, divorce or losing a loved one, we all need hope while we go through these tests of faith.

-But hope is an ethereal gem that can only be accessed once we get out of our heads and quit over-rationalizing things using our limited human perception.
-We need to tap into our intuitive smarts to be truly convinced that better things are in store for us and even if things may not seem to be going right in our present moment, there is a bigger plan that we cannot yet see.
+But hope can only be accessed once we get out of our heads and quit over-rationalizing.
+We need to be truly convinced that better things are in store for us.
+Even if things may not seem to be going right in our present, we need to believe that there’s a bigger plan that we cannot yet see.

 The historical past was mired with challenges.
 Human life was fragile because of a lack of advanced medical care, basic human rights and modern conveniences.
 Our ancestors could not survive without hope!
 They turned to religion and spirituality for comfort and counsel on matters like reaping a good harvest, dealing with illnesses or surviving wars and hostile regimes.